Chart Color Schemes

 Employment

-Health care & social assistance has a lower presence with 11.7% employment compared to 16.1% regionally.
-The area offers limited local employment opportunities as indicated by Census data.
-Between September 2024 and September 2025, employment increased by 3.3% while labour force grew by 3.0%, reducing the unemployment rate by 0.3 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8% with a 0.5 percentage point decrease in unemployment.
-Statewide, Queensland's employment contracted by 0.01% (losing 1,210 jobs) as of 25-Nov, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Windaroo's industry mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Health care & social assistance has lower representation at 11.7%, compared to the regional average of 16.1%.
+Limited local employment opportunities are indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 3.3% and labour force grew by 2.9%, leading to a 0.4 percentage point drop in unemployment (AreaSearch analysis).
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Windaroo's industry mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment